Legore Lake

 LeGore Lake is a tarn located in the Eagle Cap Wilderness of northeastern Oregon, United States.
 It is the highest true lake in Oregon at 8950 ft elevation.
-It is positioned near Twin Peaks and is accessed by a 4-mile hiking trail that ascends 4,000 feet and passes the LeGore mine, the lake's namesake.
+It is positioned near Twin Peaks and is accessed by a 4-mile "extremely steep uphill" hiking trail that ascends 4,000 feet and passes the LeGore mine, the lake's namesake.